andacdurmaz/splitser/docs/agendas/minutes-week-9.md

 Tudor:
+    - Refactor services
+    - Tests
-    -
+    - Controller
 Ivan:
+    - Popups
-    -
+    - Fix expense tags
 Jort
+    - Config file
-    -
+    - Shortcuts
 Storm
+    - Add confirmations
-    -
+    - Sorting for admin
 Mete:
-    -
+    - Help with debts
+    - Check for impossible checks like having the cost be a negative number
 Andac:
+    - Debt page
-    -
+    - Settle debts

--Ask TA for what can we improve at the current state of the application (5 min) 15:24

-- Summarize action points: Who , what , when?
-(2 min) 15:26

 #### Feedback round: What went well and what can be improved next time?
 (2 min)